tomtominator/Toms-Lathe-and-Saw/Spoons.md

 <img src="MagnoliaSpoonBack.jpg" width="600" height="800">

 This scrap magnolia piece revealed a beautiful grain.
 The spoon is bent at the connection between the scoop and the handle.
+Notice the tiny cracks that formed when bending.
+I believe this is because I didn't heat up the fibers of the wood as much as needed.
+There is a slight delay when I take the spoon out of the heater and to the vice.
+I believe this allows the fibers to cool enough so that they aren't as mobile as I want them to be.
 Additionally, this spoon has a loop at the end, which functions aesthetically and for ease of storage.
 The exposed bark on the side of the scoop is not a mistake but meant to remind the viewer the origin of the material.
 In a current state so foreign from a log, it is very easy to forget.

 ### Spoon - Unknown Wood
 <img src="UnknownWoodSpoon.jpg" width="600" height="400">

 Turned from a quality piece of wood lying around, this spoon is slightly bent where the handle meets the scoop.
 Possibly due to the wood's inherent hardness, this spoon is sanded very smooth.
 I don't know the origin of this wood.
 Short, with a wide, bent scoop this spoon is ideal as a eating utensil, not a cooking one like many of the others.

-### Mother's Day Present - Cyprus Spoon
+### Mother's Day Present
+### Cyprus Spoon

 <img src="CyprusSpoonFront.jpg" width="600" height="900">